What Is Liner Hanger System?

 - Provide improved cement jobs.

-- Liner Hanger Provides good well control while drilling and completing for oil & gas wells.
+- Liner Hanger Provides good well control while drilling and completing oil & gas wells.

-- Good economics – cheaper to suspend casing from the bottom of an existing liner than to run casing to surface.
-Also prevents casing from buckling under its own weight if set on bottom.
+- Good economics – cheaper to suspend casing from the bottom of an existing liner than to run casing to the surface.
+It also prevents the casing from buckling under its weight if set on the bottom.

 Liner Hanger Assembly Components